amine7777/katacoda-scenarios/ansible-1/step1.md

         msg: 'Holà Chavales'
 </pre>

-Let's copy this playbook in simple_playbook.yml and then execute the playbook with the following command.
+Let's copy this playbook in simple_playbook.yml and then execute the playbook with the following commands.

 `cd /home/scrapbook/tutorial`{{execute}}